 Tales of angelic interventions from heaven to save local villagers abounded.
 Worshippers claimed to visit heaven physically during prayers.

 Hong’s total control of his followers’ lives tightened.
-Calling himself “the Taiping King,” he decreed the separation of men and women, with beatings for anyone who defied him.
+Calling himself “the Taiping King” after a historical region of China west of Nanjing, he decreed the separation of men and women, with beatings for anyone who defied him.

 In 1850, alleging that Jesus had urged Hong to “fight for Heaven,” Hong began to arm his followers.
 Soon, the God Worshippers were buying gunpowder in bulk and becoming organized by military rankings.